MarcelMatsal/curiosity-model-1710/README.md

 Overall we tried to be rigorous in our testing, making use of the different features of Forge, and being sure that all predicates used had some form of positive and negative testing.
 We included comments within the each testing suite to describe the conditions that we were testing for in each predicate.
 To be specific, the tests that verified our domain are the ones related to `validCourse`, `validCandidate`, `correctNumApplications` etc. The tests more specific for testing the model itself would be `Cohesive`, `EndState`, `noWailistOnNeededCourse`, etc.

+One note on testing is that we didn't use induction or traces as a means of verification due to the parallel nature of the hiring process (it is far from linear).
+Thus, after discussion with Prof Tim, we decided to do what we felt most important for the situation, which was mostly look at the final state (the allocation).

 ## Documentation